The Pink Panther 2: Plot

 A celebration is thrown in the Dream Team's honor, although Clouseau is uninvited.
 While wandering near the party, Clouseau sees the license plate of Sonia's car and calls Ponton.
 Clouseau then tells Dreyfus that Sonia is the real thief, but is ignored.
 Dreyfus tells Clouseau's theory to the group, who jokingly work out a plausible explanation: as The Tornado's ex-lover, she would have in-depth knowledge of his methods, and could have drawn attention to the thefts of the other artifacts, leaving her free to sell the diamond.
 Nicole, realizing Clouseau could be correct, asks Sonia to empty her purse.
 After initially trying to leave, Sonia pulls out a gun, threatening to shoot Nicole, before shooting Clouseau.
 However, the bullet ricochets off his Légion d'honneur medal.
 A chase ensues, with the Dream Team suffering due to various accidents caused by Clouseau's clumsiness.
 Finally cornered, Sonia threatens to destroy the diamond and, goaded by Clouseau, she does.
 Before she can escape, however, Sonia is knocked out by Ponton and arrested.

 Clouseau reveals that Sonia destroyed a fake gem, as Clouseau kept the real diamond in his possession to protect it.
 Before Clouseau left France, The Pink Panther at the museum was swapped with a replica he owned.
 Furthermore, The Tornado, an expert on gems, would have recognized the fake diamond, allowing Clouseau to deduce that his suicide note was forged, and The Tornado was actually murdered.
 Clouseau had given a ticket to Sonia's car one day before the diamond was stolen – contradicting her alibi of being delayed to the original crime scene by her flight.
 This confirmed to him that Sonia was the culprit and that she used the Dream Team, and (implicitly) Clouseau's mishaps, as a strategic cover.

-Later, Clouseau marries Nicole in a ceremony officiated by Dreyfus and attended by the Dream Team, ending in chaos when Dreyfus accidentally destroys a security camera with a champagne cork, summoning the Black Berets.
-In the ensuing confusion, Clouseau and Nicole leave for their honeymoon, as the animated Pink Panther invites himself to the chaos.
+Later, Clouseau marries Nicole in a ceremony officiated by Dreyfus and attended by the Dream Team, especially Pepperidge, who showed up in a pink ballet tutu as per his deal, should Clouseau be the one that solves the case.
+The wedding ends in chaos when Dreyfus accidentally destroys a security camera with a champagne cork, summoning the Black Berets.
+In the ensuing confusion, Clouseau and Nicole leave for their honeymoon, passing by the animated Pink Panther on their way out.
+Following this, the Panther invites himself to the chaos.